CSCfi/csc-user-guide/docs/computing/containers/creating.md

 You can also build your own container from scratch.
 This is an option for more experienced users, and your main source of information is the [official Apptainer documentation on building containers](https://apptainer.org/docs/user/main/build_a_container.html).

-You can find some help also by looking at our [tutorial on building Singularity containers from scratch](../../support/tutorials/singularity-scratch.md).
+You can find some help also by looking at our [tutorial on building Apptainer containers from scratch](../../support/tutorials/singularity-scratch.md).